dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-3/index.md

 The idea is to contain all types for beasts in the beasts folder and re-export them from within the `beasts.rs` file.
 You might end up with your own enemies later and that folder is where you'd drop them in.

-OK let's now look at the `beasts/beast_trait.rs` file.
+OK, let's now look at the `beasts/beast_trait.rs` file.
 What do we need for a beast to slot into our game?
 We need to be able to create a new beast and we need to move/advance the beast: